"Waldorf education strives to create

 Steiner also told his followers to fear vaccinations for another reason.
 Black magicians and other evildoers will create vaccines that deaden people to the spirit: “Endeavors to achieve this will be made by bringing out remedies to be administered by inoculation [i.e., vaccination]...only these inoculations will influence the human body in a way that will make it refuse to give a home to the spiritual inclinations of the soul.” — Rudolf Steiner, SECRET BROTHERHOODS (Rudolf Steiner Press, 2004), pp. 90-91.

 Maybe the vaccine you receive will help you avoid smallpox.
 This may be good or bad.
 It will be very bad if your karma requires you to have smallpox.
-And in any case, as the doctor or nurse approaches you with a syringe containing a vaccine of some sort, can you be sure that it is a vaccine that will protect you from smallpox or is it a vaccine that will destroy your soul?
+And in any case, as the doctor or nurse approaches you with a syringe containing a vaccine of some sort, can you be sure it is a vaccine that will protect you from smallpox, or is it a vaccine that will destroy your soul?

 Rudolf Steiner encouraged his followers to believe that they are surrounded by enemies, including secret brotherhoods of evil conspirators who plan to destroy human spirituality.
 He said that conspiratorial evildoers murder people in order to send the victims’ souls into the afterlife in a condition that will enable them to learn occult secrets that human beings should not yet possess.
 The plotters then use mediums (spiritualists who can communicate with the dead) to learn these secrets, which they proceed to use in the furtherance of their dastardly schemes.
 One atrocity planned by black magicians and materialistic scientists is to create vaccines that will make people turn away from the spirit realm.

 Some vaccines, Steiner said, may have value in preventing certain diseases, but other vaccines will murder the human soul.
 Consider the implications.
 How will you know which vaccines are ok and which ones are not?
 Perhaps avoiding all vaccines would be the wisest course.
-And thus Steiner’s teachings steer people away from a totally imaginary dangers (black magicians, mediums, secret occult brotherhoods) while steering toward very real dangers (some children will inevitably die if they are denied the vaccines that could save them).
+And thus Steiner’s teachings steer people away from totally imaginary dangers (black magicians, mediums, secret occult brotherhoods) while steering toward very real dangers (some children will inevitably die if they are denied the vaccines that could save them).
 [See “Double Trouble”, “Enemies”, and “Steiner’s Quackery”.]

 Here is Steiner, discussing such things: